capeprivacy/documentation/docs/cape-core/coordinator/azure-tutorial.md

 5. Copy the Value of the created secret for the helm configuration below.

-### Grant permission to enable Azure Key Vault integration

-1. Click on something in the Azure portal

-2. ...

-3. Profit!!

 ## Create a Registry Secret to Access a Private Repository

 In your terminal, create an image pull secret using the following command: